ksuzuki/Save-cljsites/README.md

 # save-cljsites - save the Clojure websites

-This program saves the pages and its resources of some known Clojure websites.
+This program saves the pages and its resources of some well known Clojure websites.
 Those are:

 * [http://clojure.org/](http://clojure.org/)
 * [http://richhickey.github.com/clojure/](http://richhickey.github.com/clojure/)